congnghiakhiem/face-match-rest-api/README.md

 * **Request Body**

-    - type : use 'id' for Selfie to ID card / Application photo matching and 'selfie' for Selfie to Selfie matching
+    - type : use '*id*' for Selfie to ID card photo matching and '*selfie*' for Selfie to Selfie matching
 	- image1, image2
 	or
 	- imageUrls

+## Response Structure

 * **Success Response:**

   * **Code:** 200 <br />